cyplo/talks/rust/slides.md

 Note:
 What do you look for when choosing a programming tool ?
+What makes you "like" a progrmaming language ?
+Discuss

 The "ecosystem" => community much more than the language itself

+---

+# The most loved language of 2016

+Note:
+Stackoverflow survey 2016

 ---